Zay Dale

 Select Conference Presentations

-Chair and Presenter, “Regenerative Blackness—Skin, Flesh, and the Future of Being,” Northeast Modern Language (NeMLA), Pittsburgh, Pennsylvania.
+Organizer and Chair, “Regenerative Blackness—Skin, Flesh, and the Future of Being,” Northeast Modern Language (NeMLA), Pittsburgh, Pennsylvania.
 March 2026.

 “Mobility, Violence, and the Flâneur Figure in Richard Wright’s Native Son,” Pacific Ancient and Modern Language Association (PAMLA), San Francisco, CA. November 2025.